 Nowadays, Ostia Antica is a large archaeological site.
 It is located just 30 km on the west of Rome and on the River Tiber.
-During ancient Rome, it was one of the most thriving cities in the region thanks to its status as Rome’s harbour city.
+During ancient Rome, it was one of the most thriving cities in the region thanks to its status as Rome’s harbor city.

 After the collapse of the Empire, the city fell into decadence, was eventually abandoned and remained untouched and magnificently preserved for centuries.